Introduction to Flux

 │ summary(x) = "4×120 Matrix{Float64}"

-The accuracy on the testing set keeps increasing as the training progresses.
+Both the accuracy on the training and testing set keeps increasing as the training progresses.
+This is a good check that we are not over-fitting.

 using Plots